 Wintertime can certainly be challenging for your parents.
 Planning ahead and taking these necessary measures to have your parent’s house ready for winter will help them to stay positive, safe and to experience the joys of springtime soon enough.

 Having an extra person around the house can be another way to keep older adults safe during Canadian winters.
-Call ActivePro today to learn more about how our home caregivers can support your parents to live safely and independently at home.
+Call ActivePro today to learn more about how our home caregivers in Toronto can support your parents to live safely and independently at home.